 It covers drivers between the ages of 18-75.

 When To Consider Short Term Car Insurance

 Short term car insurance adds you to a temporary car insurance policy or allows you to cover someone else under a temporary policy.
 It’s beneficial when borrowing or lending a car.
 Whenever someone other than the owner or authorized driver plans to drive a car, consider getting temporary car insurance.

 Short term car insurance can also cover learning drivers who only get behind the wheel a few times.
 Lots of families also get it for students who drive during the holidays or summer months.

 If you decide to add another person to your existing long-term insurance policy, you could jeopardize your no-claim discount.
 Policyholders who do not make claims are considered less risky drivers and so insurers offer a significant discount.
 But if someone drives your car and gets into an accident, you lose your discount and your premium skyrockets!
-Without the no-claim discount, you can see a 75% spike in your premium!
+Without the no-claim discount, you can see as much as a 75% spike in your premium.